dsehnal/LiteMol/README.md

 Support
 =======

-If you have any questions, do not hesitate to email the author, use the GitHub forum, or the LiteMol [mailing list](https://listserver.ebi.ac.uk/mailman/listinfo/litemol).
+If you have any questions or feature requests, do not hesitate to email the author, use the GitHub forum, or the LiteMol [mailing list](https://listserver.ebi.ac.uk/mailman/listinfo/litemol).

 Contributing